SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-alignment.md

         }
     }
     @Tab("visionOS") {
-        On visionOS, alignment adapts to spatial interfaces.

-        Alignment on visionOS is designed to work with 3D spatial environments, where custom alignments can enhance immersion by aligning content with the user's field of view or spatial context.
+        On visionOS, the `alignment(_:)` option adapts to spatial interfaces, aligning content with the user’s field of view in 3D environments.
+Leading alignment is preferred for consistent content flow, while center and trailing alignments enhance immersion for specific use cases, such as interactive or localized designs.
         @TabNavigator {
-            @Tab("visionOS 26 and newer") {
+            @Tab("visionOS 26 and Newer") {
-                All alignments are leading as it is the first to adapt Apple's new strategy, ensuring a precise content flow.
+                For visionOS 26 and newer, leading alignment is standard, aligning with Apple’s spatial design strategy for clear content presentation.
+Center alignment suits immersive presentations, while trailing alignment supports right-to-left layouts in 3D spaces.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-Alignment-Default-visionOS26", alt: "Default Alignment") {